fbpx Skip to Content

 Sharing is caring!

-The dark green (almost black) crystalline leaves show a bright yellow vein.
+The dark green (almost black) crystalline leaves show a bright yellow venation.
+Smaller leaves emerge with a golden shine and turn into a dark green.

-The crystalline appearance on the leaves resembles specks of gold.
+The crystalline appearance of the leaves resembles specks of gold.

-Like most other Philodendrons, it’s a climbing vine plant.
+Like many other Philodendrons, The Melanochrysum Philodendron is a climbing plant.

 Philodendron melanochrysum Takeaways